agravier/agravier.github.io/etc/notes/cn-coursera/notes02.md

 ### Calcium imaging

 Inject a fluorescent calcium indicator that emits more light when bound to calcium.
-Ca\\(^ +\\) enters the cell during AP generation and decays fast, so spikes are highlighted.
+Ca$$^ +$$ enters the cell during AP generation and decays fast, so spikes are highlighted.

 Very high spatial resolution (individual neurons), good temporal resolution.
 Invasive.
 Surgical settings only.
 Limited area.